isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-contact"></a>
 ## Editing the Content in Contact Us Page
 The 'Contact Us' page uses the Isomerpages contact-us template layout.
 The contact-us.md file is located inside the pages folder which lists the type of Isomerpages layout template used for this page, the title and the page url link that will appear in the user's Web browser.

-The content for the page can be edited inside the contact-us.yaml file in the _data folder.
+The data in the page can be edited in the 'contact-us.yml' file inside the '_data' folder.

-1. Select your "Staging" Branch
-2. In your repository, go to "_data" folder
-3. Edit contact-us.yml file.
-Note that the sections have to be indented correctly or it may not be displayed on the webpage.
-4. Click on "Commit changes" button.
+More details for editing this page can be viewed in the official [Isomer documentation for Contact Us page](https://isomer.gov.sg/documentation/contact-us/overview/).